it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-filter-Filtering-the-Elements-of-the-Array/README.md

 ### ECMAScript 6 (ES6+).
 The JavaScript Array Object.
 The Arrays of methods.
 The filter() Array's Method.
 Destructuring assignment
 ***

-### Filtering the Elements of the Array that pass the test
+### Filtering of the Array elements that pass the test

 **Task description:**